atharvParlikar/universe-vault/Molecular Biology/definations/DNA.md

 **Strands/backbone**: the strands are made up of Deoxyribose sugars and phosphate(acidic).

-**Ladder / base pairs**: the ladder of DNA is made up of combination of 4 molecules that form 2 base pairs.
+**Ladder/base pairs**: The ladder of DNA is made up of combination of 4 molecules that form 2 base pairs.

 - Adenine
 - Thymine